joaoflaviosantos/fastapi-async-sqlmodel-boilerplate/README.md

 - Use SQLModel to streamline the interaction between the database and the API.
 - Implement asynchronous programming wherever applicable for optimal performance.
 - Integrate Redis for caching, rate limiting, and improving data access speed.
-- Utilize Celery for handling background tasks asynchronously.
+- Utilize ARQ for handling background tasks asynchronously.
 - Containerize the application with Docker for easy deployment and scalability.
 - Manage database migrations seamlessly using Alembic.